Damien Alford

 Damien Austin Alford (born April 6, 2001) is a Canadian professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
 He was the first overall pick in the 2025 CFL draft.

 College career

 Alford played college football for the Syracuse Orange from 2020 to 2023.
 He played in 42 games where he had 67 catches for 1,291 yards and seven touchdowns.
 He then transferred to the University of Utah in 2024 where he played in four games for the Utes, but did not record any statistics.
 He announced that he would transfer to Florida Atlantic.

 Professional career

+In the final Canadian Football League's Amateur Scouting Bureau rankings for players eligible for the 2025 CFL draft, Alford was listed as the seventh-best player available.